kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ![Man blows in my face](../../../content/images/man-blows-in-my-face.png)

 - I'd remember him in an instant.
-- Everyone will know who the 70s DJ is.
+- Everyone will know who the seventies DJ is.

 #### Distraction then drugging